Why Spend Time Outside?

 3. Wheelbarrow Race

-Having a wheelbarrow race is another classic field day game activity.
-It’s the perfect game for a family field day or even a game for a friend’s day.
 To play, have everyone get together with a partner.
 One person will be the pusher, and the other is the wheelbarrow.
 Have one person lay down on the ground, face down, with their hands palm down beneath them.
 The partner will stand behind the person and lift up their feet from the ground, while the person lying pushes up with their palms simultaneously.
-To race, start everyone at a starting line.
-The first person to get to the finish line wins.

 4. Blind Volleyball